anchorwrite/logosophe/DOCO/BUILD.md

 - Works in development but fails in production

 **Root Cause:**
-Environment variables for OAuth providers (Google, Apple, Resend) were not properly configured in Cloudflare Workers.
-The variables were set as placeholders in `wrangler.jsonc` but the actual secret values were not set via `wrangler secret put`.
+Environment variables for OAuth providers (Google, Apple, Resend) are not properly configured in Cloudflare Workers.
+The variables need to be set as secrets via `wrangler secret put` rather than as regular environment variables.

-For Apple specifically, the JWT client secret was generated with the wrong client ID, causing `invalid_client` errors.
+For Apple specifically, the JWT client secret must be generated with the correct client ID to avoid `invalid_client` errors.

 **Solution:**